 - Improper conduct and activities.
 Senior Financial Officers may not engage in any conduct or activities that are inconsistent with the Company's best interests or that disrupt or impair the Company's relationship with any person or entity with which the Company has or proposes to enter into a business or contractual relationship. - Compensation from non-Company sources.
-Senior Financial Officers may not accept compensation (in any form) for services performed for the Company from any source other than the Company.
+Senior Financial Officers may not accept compensation (in any form) for services performed for the Company from any source other than the Company. - Gifts.
+Senior Financial Officers and members of their immediate families may not accept gifts from persons or entities where any such gifts are being made in order to influence their actions in their position with the Company, or where acceptance of the gifts could create the appearance of a conflict of interest.

-- Gifts.
-Senior Financial Officers and members of their immediate families may not accept gifts from persons or entities who deal with the Company where any such gifts have more than a nominal value / have a value beyond what is normal and customary courtesy in the Company's business, are being made in order to influence their actions in their position with the Company, or where acceptance of the gifts could create the appearance of a conflict of interest. - Personal use of Company assets.
+• Personal use of Company assets.
 Senior Financial Officers may not use Company assets, labor or information for personal use, other than incidental personal use, unless approved by the Chair of the Audit Committee or as part of a compensation or expense reimbursement program.